Karmaz95/Karmaz95/README.md

 ***
 ### 🐛 CVE
-As part of my daily work and free-time research, I am looking for bugs 🐛.
+As part of my daily work and free-time research, I am looking for bugs.
 I have caught many of them so far, and [some have even received a public CVE](https://github.com/Karmaz95/Credits).
 I am particularly proud of [CVE-2023-35359: Windows - Kernel Elevation of Privilege Vulnerability](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2023-35359).

 ***